Tiegris/mc_server/README.md

     > IMPORTANT: Also do the optional steps

-1. Start your fabric installation once from the official ler, than stop it.
+1. Start your fabric installation once from the official launcher, than stop it.

 1. Navigate to your fabric installations folder and place the mods folder there from this repo.